top of page

 Collectionneur

-Wandering around I passed a striking building with a large shop window full of curiosities, and opposite a workshop.
-Both buildings appear to belong to Damien G. He lives in the centuries-old family house full of relics, supplemented with special vintage items he collected over the years.
+Wandering around our brook valley I passed a striking building with a large shop window full of curiosities, and opposite a workshop.
+Both buildings appear to belong to Damien.
+He lives in a centuries-old family house full of relics, supplemented with special vintage items he collected over the years.
 The collection is eclectic and a bit eccentric.
 The recorded family story and photo essay are bundled in: 'Damien collectionneur'.
-The paper edition of the cahier is sold out, the digital version (PDF) is available in my bookshop.
+The paper edition of the cahier is sold out, the digital French / English version (PDF) is available in my bookshop.

 bottom of page